ZupIT/nimbus-docs/swiftui/decodable.md

 }
 ```

-> Attention: When using your component with NimbusSwiftUI all children content will be an AnyView therefore you need to use AnyView type in component registration as shown in the example below.
+> Attention: When using your component with NimbusSwiftUI all child content will be of the type `AnyView`, therefore you need to use an `AnyView` in the component registration as shown in the example below.

 ```swift
 struct Container<Content: View>: View, Decodable {